Published 23rd of August 2012

 Emma is due to start an NVQ Level 3 in customer service to further her admirable qualifications to fit alongside other achievements.
 This will help to build Emma’s confidence in dealing with and helping customers and will help in the understanding of good customer service.
 In September 2012 Emma is hoping to undertake an AAT accountancy course, as she is very keen to get more involved in the financial area of the business.

 Macauley is doing his NVQ Level 2 in Warehouse Management – he hopes to continue through the advanced certificate levels and eventually become a Shredall labourer, driver and operations assistant, Macauley enjoys the variation of the job and is very keen to gain more experience and learn more each day.

-Both Emma and McCauley have worked throughout Shredall and SDS in five different placements giving them both wide knowledge of the whole Shredall Group.
+Both Emma and McCauley have worked throughout Shredall SDS Group in five different placements giving them both wide knowledge of the whole Group.

 The Apprenticeship scheme means Emma and McCauley can gain qualifications whilst working and gain experience in a work place environment for the future.